At a Glance

 Donning the IP Crown

-Fish is an IP shop through and through, focusing mainly on IP litigation and counseling, as well as post-grant matters—but its breadth is reflected in the list of industries it serves.
-The firm handles IP matters for clients in more than a dozen industries, including biotechnology, energy, clean tech, consumer products, financial services, aerospace and defense, new media, manufacturing, pharmaceutical, telecommunications, and more.
+The No. 1 firm in Vault’s Intellectual Property Practice Area ranking, Fish is an IP shop through and through.
+The firm focuses mainly on IP litigation and counseling, as well as post-grant matters—but its breadth is reflected in the list of industries it serves.
+Fish handles IP matters for clients in more than a dozen industries, including biotechnology, energy, clean tech, consumer products, financial services, aerospace and defense, new media, manufacturing, pharmaceutical, telecommunications, and more.

-A go-to firm for all types of IP issues, Fish attorneys filed more than 7,000 patent applications and more than 2,000 U.S. and foreign trademark applications in 2018 alone.
+A go-to firm for all types of IP issues, Fish attorneys filed more than 9,100 U.S. patent applications, more than 9,900 foreign patent applications, and more than 1,700 U.S. and foreign trademark applications in 2019 alone.
 The firm is well known for its patent litigation experience, and regularly hits home runs when it goes up to bat for clients.
 Look no further than the firm’s representation of Gilead Sciences, Inc. against Merck & Co. in which the firm won a motion to reverse a $2.5 billion jury verdict against Gilead for patent infringement—the biggest patent verdict ever at that point.

-In addition to its 350-plus attorneys, the firm is home to around 70 technology specialists.
-Nearly 100 of those among the firm’s ranks hold PhDs, and the firm is home to dozens of former clerks.
+In addition to its 350-plus attorneys, the firm is home to just over 80 technology specialists.
+Around 100 of those among the firm’s ranks hold PhDs, and the firm is home to dozens of former clerks.
 In other words, Fish is stacked with the brains and experience to deliver its wide range of counsel in everything from ITC litigation and Hatch Waxman matters to trademark and copyright issues to post-grant proceedings and cybersecurity—plus so much more.

 News & Awards

-- Top “Band 1” National Rankings for Intellectual Property and ITC Practices, 2019 (Chambers USA)
+- Top "Band 1" National Rankings for Intellectual Property and ITC Practices in Chambers USA, 2020 (June 2020)

-- Named Top Trademark Law Firm for Eighth Straight Year, 2018 (World Trademark Review)
+- Named Top Trademark Law Firm for 10th Straight Year by World Trademark Review (March 2020)

 Phone: (617) 542-5070